krivenko/libcommute/doc/loperator/hilbert_space.rst

     Construct from a list of elementary spaces.
 The elementary spaces need not be given in any particular order.
-    Throws :struct:`hilbert_space_too_big` if all elementary spaces together would overflow the 64-bit integer type of the basis state index.
+    Throws :struct:`hilbert_space_too_big` if all elementary spaces together would exceed the 63-bit limit of the basis state index.

   .. function:: template<typename ScalarType, \
                          typename ESConstructor = default_es_constructor> \